-Dr. Brar will do an exam, review your medical history, ask questions about your sleep habits, and perform a Mallampati test to measure the size of your airway.
-He will work with a sleep doctor to help identify whether you are suffering from a form of sleep disorder.
-After you have been diagnosed, we will develop a plan to help you navigate your disorder and mitigate the sleep apnea symptoms.
+Fortunately, our South Elgin, IL dentists can help you get relief.
+They’ll do an exam, review your medical history, ask questions about your sleep habits, and perform a Mallampati test to measure the size of your airway.
+They can also work with a sleep doctor, if necessary.
+After you have been diagnosed, they’ll develop a custom sleep apnea treatment plan.

 Treatment usually involves an oral appliance and/or a CPAP (continuous positive airway pressure) machine.
 With sleep apnea treatment, you’ll:

 - Stop suffering from symptoms like dry mouth, sore throat, headaches, and irritability

 - Be more alert and function better throughout the day